 A student may not receive credit for a course unless the student is properly registered for the section of the course for which the grade was submitted.

 § 3.2 Registration Priority

-Subject to the provision, below, about students pursuing certificate programs, Day Division students have priority for Day Division classes, and Evening Division students have priority for Evening Division classes.
+Subject to the provisions, below, about students pursuing certificate programs and about summer registration, Day Division students have priority for Day Division classes, and Evening Division students have priority for Evening Division classes.
 For upper-level elective classes in the 4:00 time slot, seats are allocated proportionately between Day Division and Evening Division.
 Within divisions, registration priority is based on anticipated graduation date, with the earliest graduation date having the highest priority.
 Priority for certain courses may be given to students seeking a particular certificate program.
+For summer registration, Evening Division students have priority over Day Division students.
 Students in the J.D. program have priority for J.D. courses over students in the LL.M. programs.
 Students in the LL.M. programs have priority for LL.M. courses in their program area over J.D. students.

 § 3.3 Sequence of Required Courses

 Students must take all required courses at the time prescribed and in the sequence designated in the registration instructions.
 First-year students are not permitted to change programs, drop required courses, take Incompletes in required courses, or take a reduced class load; see §3.10(c).